Make sure you understand local planning rules and regulations before making any decisions about where to locate your business.

 Any complying development work will need to meet planning rules, and be signed off by Council or a certified building professional (called a Private Certifier).

-Use the form below to apply for Council to oversee your complying development, or to issue a Complying Development Certificate once the approved work is finished.
+Use the button below to apply through the NSW Planning Portal for Council to oversee your complying development, or to issue a Complying Development Certificate once the approved work is finished.
 Fees apply.

-Anything that doesn’t meet the rules for exempt or complying development will need to get approval from Council by lodging a development application.
+Anything that doesn’t meet the rules for exempt or complying development will need to get approval from Council by submitting a development application.

 Development applications are assessed against state and local planning rules.